KimScheffler/technical-writing-portfolio/docs/en/documentation-approach.md

 My documentation process starts with a clear understanding of **who the users are** and **what they want to achieve** (see steps 1–3 in the diagram).

-Before writing any content, I focus on:
-- identifying target audiences and user roles
-- understanding user goals and typical tasks
-- clarifying information needs and usage contexts
+At this stage, I focus on identifying target audiences and user roles, understanding user goals and typical tasks, and clarifying information needs and usage contexts.

+In addition, I define applicable **style guides and writing standards** early in the process to ensure consistent terminology, tone, and structure across all documentation.

-This analysis provides the foundation for all subsequent documentation decisions.
+This analysis forms the foundation for all subsequent documentation decisions.

 ---

 ## Information Architecture and Content Design

-Designing a clear and logical information architecture is a central part of my approach (steps 4–7).
+Designing a clear and logical information architecture is a central part of my approach (steps 4–7 in the diagram).

-At this stage, I focus on:
+At this stage, I define the **documentation format** and select appropriate **tools** for content creation and maintenance (steps 4–5).

-- structuring content around user tasks rather than system features
-- separating information into Concept, Task, and Reference topics
-- defining consistent terminology and navigation paths
+The **content structure** is then designed using a task-oriented approach and based on the **DITA information model**, with a clear distinction between **Concept**, **Task**, and **Reference** content (step 6).

+Finally, I define the **output channels** and align navigation and terminology accordingly to ensure a consistent documentation experience across formats (step 7).

 This structured approach helps ensure that documentation remains understandable, scalable, and easy to maintain over time.

 ---

 ## Writing, Review, and Continuous Improvement

-Writing the documentation is treated as an iterative process (steps 8–12).
+Writing the documentation is treated as an iterative process (steps 8–12 in the diagram).

-After creating an initial version, I focus on:
-- validating technical accuracy with subject matter experts
-- improving clarity, precision, and consistency
-- using visuals such as images or diagrams where they support understanding
+At this stage, content is created, reviewed, and refined with a focus on clarity, accuracy, and consistency.
+Visual elements are used where they support understanding and complement the written content.

-After publication, user feedback and usage insights are used to continuously improve the content.
-Documentation is treated as a **living product**, not a one-time deliverable.
+After publication, feedback and usage insights are incorporated to continuously improve the documentation.
+Documentation is treated as a **living product**, evolving alongside the software and user needs.

 ---